-The regional meetings are aiming to consolidate networks in the region, thus, participation from TTF members and non-members is expected.
-The UNESCO field offices and other partners will help to identify crucial actors, policies and strategies on teachers and leadership to be presented.
+The regional meetings are aiming to consolidate networks in the sub-Saharan African region, thus, participation from TTF members and non-members is expected.
 TTF focal points, Ministries of Education, and other relevant education actors working with teachers are invited to attend the meetings.

-Tentative agenda
+Final agenda